spadmanaban25/cse15l-lab-report/lab-report-5-week-10.md

 In this test file, three dashed lines were the only content in the file.
 CommonMark did not recognize this as a link.
 Because of this, my implementation produced nothing, while Professor's produced three empty ArrayLists.
 Logically, the result should be just any empty list.
 I feel like mine definitly did not cover for when there are no link-related characters appearing the test file.
 This could have led to a symptom of infinite loop or a strange symptom since it should have just returned the empty list if anything.
+I should be more specific in checking the condition of when no link related symbols exist.
+<br><br>

+## Conclusion
+In this lab report, I was able to detect two test files that produce different results for both implementations.
+This goes to show that some test files produce strange and different behavior for code that represent the same logic.
+It also goes to show that it each code implementation cannot satisfy every test file that exists.